srirams1003/my-mcp-demo-langchain-mcp/README.md

 ```sh
 npx @modelcontextprotocol/inspector node math_server.js
 ```
+#### Once the UI opens:

+1. Select the "Transport Type" as "STDIO"
+2. Set the "Command" to be "node"
+3. Set the "Arguments" to be "math_server.js"
-You can now click on "Connect" and test out the math MCP server!
+4. Finally, you can now click on "Connect" and test out the math MCP server!

 ### Weather server:
 First run on one terminal: